AKin (restaurant): Concept

 aKin serves a 10 to 12 course blind tasting menu, which changes every few months to focus on a different concept related to "reinterpreting and elevating" Asian cuisine.
 The restaurant uses hand-made custom dishware, to ensure the plates compliment the dishes that are served on them.

 In spring 2025, the restaurant served a menu focused on twists related to dim sum.
 In fall 2025, the restaurant began offering a tasting menu based on East and Southeast Asian street food, including fine dining takes on items like Hainan chicken rice, takoyaki, tom yum, and Vietnamese coffee.
+In spring 2026, the restaurant's tasting menu was centred around dishes popularized by Chinese takeout.

 Three of the restaurant's tasting menu courses are sweet-oriented and crafted by pastry chef Flora Zhang - a pre-dessert, dessert course, and petit fours.

 The restaurant offers patrons the option of pairing the meal with either wine or cocktails.
 The cocktail list is crafted with Asian-influenced ingredients and are designed to pair with certain courses, changing with each new food menu concept.

 According to Chong, dishes served at the restaurant are designed to be relatable to guests and, upon recommendation of Leung, to be photogenic to ensure that patrons are able to share the photos of their meal.

 The restaurant seats 28, including 4 seats at the chef's counter.
 The chef's counter experience differs from the regular menu and charges a higher price point, offering direct interaction with the chefs and upgraded versions of courses such as the addition of Japanese A5 Wagyu.

 Recognition

 The restaurant received a Michelin star in Toronto's 2025 edition of the Michelin Guide, the only new restaurant to receive a star in that year's guide.
 Michelin highlighted the restaurant's dishes as "refined excellence", praising Chong for basing the tasting menu off his heritage and personal experiences.
 Chong was also awarded Michelin's 'Young Chef Award' for the Toronto region at that year's ceremony for aKin.

-In 2025, aKin was named as a finalist for Air Canada's annual best new restaurants in Canada list, with an official ranking to be announced on November 17, 2025.
+In 2025, aKin was ranked #3 on Air Canada's annual best new restaurants in Canada list.

+Canada's 100 Best Restaurants Ranking

+The restaurant debuted on Canada's 100 Best Restaurants list in its 2026 edition.